 College is not without its stress and pressure, and so we make an effort to create supports that encourage our students to describe the program as feeling “like a family.”
 We have high expectations and we are prepared to provide the support necessary to help you meet them.

-Admission Requirements
+Admission Requirements for the BSW Program

 1. Enrollment in SWRK 326.